JoaquinTrinanes/i3-dotfiles/README.md

+# UPDATE
+This project is no longer supported, as I use another Desktop Environment now.

 # i3-dotfiles
 My i3 configuration for Ubuntu.
 Includes i3blocks configuration with music, volume controls, beautiful workspaces with icons, startupp applications and cool themes.